-Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal Packaging and Shipping : conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Stool: Transport to the Laboratory on wet ice or cold packs.
-If an unavoidable delay of Transport Conditions. several days is anticipated, the specimen should be kept frozen and then packed in an Consider and Delication Cuitonia insulated container with dry ice and proper cushioning material for shipment.
-Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+Transport Conditions: Stool: Transport to the laboratory at 2-8°C on cold packs. • Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
 Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: 24 hours/day, 7 days/week Results and Interpretation: Clostridium botulinum toxin detected/not detected.
 Additional Information: To request botulism testing for a suspect case, contact the MDH Infectious Disease Bureau at 410-767-6700 during business hours and after hours call the MDH Emergency Call Center at 410-795-7365 to arrange for an initial infectious disease consultation.
 Purpose of Test: To confirm the presence of Clostridium botulinum toxin in the specimen.
 Method: LRN Methods Interfering Substances: Glycerin Enema will interfere with the recovery of Clostridium botulinum toxin.
 If the patient has been taking any medication that might interfere with toxin assays or culturing of the stool, the Laboratory should be notified.
 For example, it has been demonstrated that anticholinesterase drugs given orally to patients for myasthenia gravis can interfere with mouse botulinum toxin assays of stool extracts.
 Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: PHYSICIAN MUST CALL FOR A CONSULT BEFORE SENDING SPECIMEN.
-SPECIMENS ARE NOT PROCESSED UNTIL THE CASE IS APPROVED FOR TESTING.
-Contact the MDH Infectious Disease Bureau at 410-767-6700 during business hours and after hours call the MDH Emergency Call Center at 410-795-7365 to arrange for an initial infectious disease consultation. - Constitution
+SPECIMENS ARE NOT comment.
+PROCESSED UNTIL THE CASE IS APPROVED FOR TESTING.
+Contact the MDH Infectious Disease Bureau at 410-767-6700 during business hours and after hours call the MDH Emergency Call Center at 410-795-7365 to arrange for an initial infectious disease consultation.

-TEST: Clostridium difficile toxin
+TEST: Clostridioides difficile toxin

 Synonym: C. diff, C. difficile Toxin (A and B): refer to instructions for C. diff Toxin

 Laboratory/Phone: Microbiology 443-681-3952